davidmichaelmackey/professional-portfolio/README.md

 # Usage

-To use this web app, click the links in the navigation & throughout to traverse easily.
+To use this web app, click the links in the navigation to traverse easily.

 # Screenshot